ryulewis/Honeypot-Attack-Visualization/README.md

-# Honeypot Attack Visualization Project
+# Honeypot Attack Visualization

-This project involves the creation of a honeypot attack visualization using Python's pandas and Folium libraries.
-The purpose of this project is to provide a geographical representation of honeypot attacks by plotting them on a heatmap.
-The heatmap displays the frequency and distribution of attacks across different countries.
-The project also includes data cleaning and filtering to ensure accurate and meaningful visualization results.
+This project generates an interactive heatmap to visualize honeypot attack data provided in a CSV file.
+The heatmap illustrates the frequency and distribution of attacks across different countries.

-## Requirements
+## Prerequisites

-Before running the code, make sure you have the following requirements installed:
+Before running the script, make sure you have the following:

-- Python (3.6+)
+- Python 3.6 or higher
-- pandas library (`pip install pandas`)
+- Pandas library (`pip install pandas`)
 - Folium library (`pip install folium`)
+- A CSV file containing your honeypot attack data

-## Getting Started
+## Data Format

-1. Clone or download this repository to your local machine.
-2. Ensure you have the necessary libraries installed by running the provided installation commands or using your preferred package manager.
+The CSV file must contain at least the following columns:

+- `latitude` - Latitude coordinate of the attack
+- `longitude` - Longitude coordinate of the attack
+- `country` - Country where the attack originated

+Any additional columns will be ignored.

 ## Usage

-1. Place your honeypot attack data in a CSV file named `honeypot.csv` in the same directory as the script.
+1. Place your honeypot attack data CSV file in the same directory as `honeypot_visualization.py`
-2. Open the script file (`honeypot_visualization.py`) in a Python-compatible IDE or text editor.

-### Script Overview

-The script performs the following steps:

-1. **Loading Data**: The script imports the required libraries and loads the attack data from the `honeypot.csv` file into a pandas DataFrame.

-2. **Data Cleaning**: The script converts latitude and longitude columns to float data types and removes any data points with latitude values outside the valid range of -90 to 90.

-3. **Filtering**: The script filters the data to remove outliers based on the valid latitude range.

-4. **Calculating Country Frequencies**: The script calculates the frequency of occurrences for each country in the filtered dataset.

-5. **Sorting Countries**: The countries are sorted in descending order based on their attack frequencies.

-6. **Creating the Heatmap**: A Folium map is created centered around the mean latitude and longitude of the filtered dataset.
-A heatmap is generated using the latitude and longitude coordinates.

-7. **Adding a Legend**: A legend displaying the top N countries with the highest attack frequencies is added to the map.

-8. **Saving the Map**: The final map, including the heatmap and legend, is saved as an HTML file named `honeypot_heatmap.html`.
+2. Open `honeypot_visualization.py` and update the CSV filename on line 10 to match your data file.
+3. Tweak the heatmap settings on lines 35-37 to best visualize your data distribution.
+4. Adjust the legend location and number of top countries on lines 44-58.
+5. Run `python honeypot_visualization.py`
+6. The output heatmap HTML will be saved as `honeypot_heatmap.html`

 ## Customization

-You can customize various parameters of the heatmap and the legend to fit your preferences.
-Adjust parameters such as the heatmap radius, blur, max_zoom, and the number of top countries displayed in the legend.
+- Adjust heatmap radius, blur, and max zoom to fit your data distribution.
+- Update the legend location by modifying the CSS values.
+- Change number of top countries shown in the legend.
+- Further customize the Folium map - see the library docs for more options.
+- Additional data cleaning or filtering may be needed depending on your data quality.

+## Troubleshooting

+- Ensure your CSV data file matches the required format.
+- Try different heatmap parameter values if the data looks too dense or sparse.
+- Check that the legend country names match values present in your data.
+- Refer to Folium documentation for help customizing the map.

 ## Disclaimer

 This project is intended for educational and informational purposes only.
+The map visualization provides an overview of attack trends based on the provided data, but does not incorporate additional context or verification.

-The project should not be used for making security-related decisions without proper validation and analysis of real attack data.
-The creator of this project is not responsible for any misuse, misinterpretation, or unintended consequences resulting from the use of this project.
+The results should not be used to make definitive security-related decisions without further analysis.
+The creator is not responsible for any misuse, misinterpretation, or unintended consequences from the use of this visualization.

-## Running the Script

-1. Open a terminal or command prompt.
-2. Navigate to the directory containing the script (`honeypot_visualization.py`).
-3. Run the script using the command: `python honeypot_visualization.py`
-4. The script will process the data, generate the heatmap, and save it as `honeypot_heatmap.html` in the same directory.

-## Conclusion

-This project provides a visual representation of honeypot attacks' geographical distribution, making it easier to identify trends and analyze attack patterns across different countries.
-The heatmap and legend provide insights into the frequency of attacks, allowing for informed decision-making in terms of cybersecurity strategies and mitigation efforts.